-The end of Soviet apartment queues: Parliament passes new housing policy law
+End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 13 January 20:47

-The Verkhovna Rada adopted the law “On the Fundamentals of Housing Policy” (No. 12377), which repeals the 1983 Housing Code and effectively resets the rules for the housing sector in Ukraine.
+The Verkhovna Rada has passed the law “On the Basic Principles of Housing Policy” (No. 12377), which repeals the 1983 Housing Code and effectively overhauls the rules governing the housing sector in Ukraine.

-The document was voted for by 250 MPs, according to "Komersant Ukrainian".
+The document was approved by 250 members of parliament, according to "Komersant Ukrainian".

-The law is the result of lengthy work: after the first reading, nearly two thousand amendments were submitted, which the relevant committee worked on for more than five months together with the government, the market, and international experts.
+The law is the result of extensive work: following the first reading, nearly two thousand amendments were submitted, which the relevant committee reviewed for over five months in collaboration with the government, the market, and international experts.

 What is known

-For decades, Ukraine’s housing system operated according to Soviet logic, with apartment waiting lists that often remained unchanged for years.
-The full-scale war has exacerbated this problem: the number of internally displaced persons, military personnel, and people who have lost their homes has increased.
+For decades, Ukraine’s housing system operated according to Soviet logic—with housing waiting lists that often remained stagnant for years.
+The full-scale war has exposed this problem even more acutely: the number of internally displaced persons, military personnel, and people who have lost their homes has risen.

-The adopted law is also Ukraine’s commitment to the EU under the Ukraine Facility program, which means it is also important for the country’s future financial support.
+The adopted law also represents Ukraine’s commitment to the EU under the Ukraine Facility program, meaning it is crucial for the country’s continued financial support.

-Who will be eligible for housing and what kind
+Who is eligible and what kind of housing they can receive

 Free housing from the state is provided only for four categories: